AAROC/DevOps/docs/index.md

 ## Ansible

-If you would like to use Ansible to
+If you would like to use Ansible to deploy your site :

+  1. Clone the repository's `master` branch  : `git clone https://github.com/AAROC/DevOps`
+  2. Create create a new branch with your site name as defined in GOCDB : `git branch <site-name>`
+  3. Propose the local site configuration :
-Contribute inventory spec to `Ansible/inventories/inventory.site`.
+		4. *Inventory*.
+Contribute your inventory to  to `Ansible/inventories/inventory.<site-name>`.
 If your playbooks are very site-specific, create a subdirectory in Ansible/sites for your site as declared in the GOCDB and work there.
+	  4. *Variables*.
+Create two variables files for your site in `Ansible/group_vars` :
+		  5. `<site-name>`, where `<site-name>` is the name of your site in the GOCDB (_e.g._ za-meraka).
+This will contain the site-specific variables, but not sensitive information.
+		  6. `<site-name>-passwords` (_e.g._ `za-meraka-passwords`) : This is the site-specific variables file containing sensitive information.
+It should be encrypted with `ansible-vault` before being committed : `ansible-vault encrypt Ansible/group_vars/passwords-<site-name>`.
+	  7. Send a pull request to the repository so that the configuration can be checked and verified.
+  8. Create your `<site-name>.yml`  playbook to deploy the services which you need at your site - use as many of the provided roles as you need.
+  9. Run ansible : `ansible-playbook -i inventories/inventory-<site-name> --ask-vault-pass <site-name>.yml`

 ## Puppet